pingcap/docs-dm/en/faq.md

 1. Increase the value of `expire_logs_days` in the upstream MySQL database to avoid wrongly purging needed binlog files before the full migration task completes.
 If the data volume is large, it is recommended to use dumpling and TiDB-Lightning at the same time to speed up the task.
 2. Enable the relay log feature for this task so that DM can read data from relay logs even though the binlog position is purged.

-## Why does the Grafana dashboard of a DM cluster displays `failed to fetch dashboard` if the cluster is deployed through TiUP v1.3.0 or v1.3.1?
+## Why does the Grafana dashboard of a DM cluster display `failed to fetch dashboard` if the cluster is deployed using TiUP v1.3.0 or v1.3.1?

 This is a known bug of TiUP, which is fixed in TiUP v1.3.2.
-Following are two solutions to this issue:
+The following are two solutions to this issue:

-- Method one:
+- Solution one:
-    1. Upgrade TiUP to a higher version using the command `tiup update --self && tiup update dm`.
+    1. Upgrade TiUP to a later version using the command `tiup update --self && tiup update dm`.
     2. Scale in and then scale out Grafana nodes in the cluster to restart the Grafana service.
-- Method two:
+- Solution two:
     1. Back up the `deploy/grafana-$port/bin/public` folder.
     2. Download the [TiUP DM offline package](https://download.pingcap.org/tidb-dm-v2.0.1-linux-amd64.tar.gz) and unpack it.
     3. Unpack the `grafana-v4.0.3-**.tar.gz` in the offline package.